nerves-hub/atecc508a/README.md

 Documentation can be found at [https://hexdocs.pm/atecc508a](https://hexdocs.pm/atecc508a).

-## device configuration
+## Device configuration

 See Table 2-5 in the ATECC508A data sheet for documentation on the configuration zone.
 This software expects the following configuration to be programmed (unspecified bytes are either not programmable or kept as their defaults):

 Bytes  | Name        | Value  | Description